 We get a total of 8x 2.5GbE ports.
 This switch does not have uplink ports.
 Our best guess is that this switch is based on the Realtek RTL8371 or something like it given its specs, so the switch chip does not support extra 10GbE uplinks.
+2024-01-22: We just had a reader say it is the RTL9303 instead.
 That makes sense from a cost perspective.
 One way to think of this unit is that it is a very inexpensive switch from a data perspective, so most of the cost and value are driven by PoE.

 We get four PoE+ class 4 ports.
 These are 30W max per port, but with PoE switches that is the port power, not the device power.